thoughtbot/maybe_haskell/release/maybe_haskell.md

 Knowing that this law holds gives us a precise understanding of what will happen when we use `negate`.
-Because of the laws, we get this understanding without knowing how `negate` is implemented for various types.
+Because of the laws, we get this understanding without having to know how `negate` is implemented for various types.
 This is a simple example, but we'll see more interesting laws with the `Functor` type class.

 ## Functor